apparebit/emo/README.md

 ## Copyright and Licensing

-This package combines code written in LaTeX and Python with Unicode data about emoji as well as graphics and fonts derived from Google's Noto fonts.
+This package combines code written in LaTeX, Python, and Perl with Unicode data about emoji as well as graphics and fonts derived from Google's Noto fonts.
 As a result, a number of different licenses apply, all of which are [OSI approved](https://opensource.org/licenses/) and non-copyleft: